 We also surveyed laser eye surgery patients, to find out which clinics are rated the best and worst by Which? members who have actually had the operation.
 Which? members can click to discover the best and worst clinics.
 We’ve also rated the best and worst optician stores.

 Not yet a Which? member?
-You can sign up for a £1 trial and access our results plus all the reviews on the Which? website.
+You can sign up and access our results plus all the reviews on the Which? website.

 Laser eye surgery risks

 As with any surgery, potential laser eye surgery patients need full information about the risks for their particular eyes to make an informed decision.

 Serious long-term complications are rare but, in extreme cases, patients have debilitating long-term problems, such as severe dry eyes, and could even lose some sight.
 So our expert panel was concerned that a third of clinics visited played down the potential risks of surgery.